struemblus/farmbot-web-frontend/README.md

 4. Visit `/` on your web server to verify installation.
 5. [Submit an issue](https://github.com/FarmBot/farmbot-web-frontend/issues/new?title=Installation%20Failure) if you hit problems during the installation.

+# Debugging external devices (DEV ONLY)

+Weinre is included in this project.
+To utilize it, head over to /src/app.tsx and uncomment the code block and fill the url with your IP address.
+Then, in your console, type `weinre --boundHost YOUR-IP-ADDRESS --httpPort 8081`.
+Then navigate to http://YOUR-IP-ADDRESS:8081/client/#anonymous.
+A browser refresh on your device may be required.

 # Want to Help?

 Check out the [Low Hanging Fruit](https://github.com/FarmBot/farmbot-web-frontend/search?l=typescript&q=TODO&utf8=%E2%9C%93).